core-wg/resource-directory/draft-ietf-core-resource-directory.md

 * a group name ("gp"),
 * optionally a sector (abbreviated "d" for historical reasons),
+* a group resource location inside the RD ("href"),
 * zero or one multicast addresses expressed as a base URI ("base"),
 * and is composed of zero or more  registrations (endpoints).